catseye/Dungeons-of-Ekileugor/README.markdown

 some amount of memory expansion, and a MINI version, which runs on an unexpanded VIC-20.
 With the MINI version, you get:

-*   random generation of reasonable dungeon levels, with rooms and passages
+*   random generation of somewhat reasonable dungeon levels, with rooms and passages
-*   the contents of rooms and passages are not visible until entered
+*   the contents of rooms are not visible until entered
 *   levels populated with monsters, treasure, and stairwells
-*   (possibly more, if I can squeeze it in)
+*   (possibly a tiny bit more, if I can squeeze it in)

-With the FULL version, you will, one day, get:
+With the FULL version, you get:

+*   more reasonable dungeon level generation

+And you may one day get:

+*   progressively more difficult dungeon levels
 *   more than one kind of monster
 *   character generation with three stats (strength, intelligence, and dexterity) and hit points